Reflection positivity and invertible topological phases: Invertible topological field theories and stable homotopy theory

+Here `$\Map$'~indicates the \emph{space} of maps between the indicated spectra; see~\eqref{eq:283} below.
+The word `discrete' is meant to evoke the choice~$\SCx$ for the codomain: $\Cx$~has the discrete topology.

+\begin{remark}[] The choice of codomain spectrum~$\SCx$, which implements the dictum `the partition function determines the theory', holds magic derived from the first few stable homotopy groups of spheres.
+For example, the truncation to~$\pi _{\langle n-1,n \rangle}$ is a non-extended theory, and it takes values in a groupoid equivalent to the groupoid $\sLC$ of super lines: the homotopy groups of spheres ``knows about'' the bosonic/fermionic grading of quantum states.
+The next~ $\zt$ in the stable stem also has an interpretation in terms of statistics of particles; see~\cite{GK} where objects with nontrivial $\zt$-grading are termed `Majorana'. \end{remark}

 The spectrum~$\Sigma ^nI\Cx$ is appropriate for classifying \emph{isomorphism classes} of topological theories, but we are interested instead in \emph{deformation classes}: we want to identify two theories if there is a continuous path of theories connecting them.
 For example, as maps into~$\Sigma ^nI\Cx$ the Euler theories~$F_{\lambda _0},F_{\lambda _1}$ in Example~\ref{thm:26} are nonisomorphic if $\lambda _0\not= \lambda _1$, whereas they are always deformation equivalent.
-The \emph{Anderson dual}~$\SIZ$ is the appropriate codomain to compute deformation classes.
-Roughly speaking, it results from the Pontrjagin dual by taking the continuous topology on~$\Cx$.
+The \emph{Anderson dual}~$\SIZ$ is the appropriate codomain to compute deformation classes.\footnote{$\Zo=2\pi \sqmo\ZZ\subset \CC$ avoids the choice of a particular~$\sqmo\in \CC$.} Roughly speaking, it results from~$\SCx$ by taking the continuous topology on~$\Cx$.
 Its universal property is expressed in the short exact sequence

 which is non-canonically split.
 The kernel is the torsion subgroup:

 There is a map